 We’ve all done it at least once.
 Asked a random stranger to take a picture of you in a cute outfit, anxiously waiting for your food to arrive at a restaurant to snap a steaming hot pic, and refreshing your feed every 2.5 seconds after an Instagram post.
 But with ever-changing algorithms and the influencer scene becoming ever-more saturated, it can be difficult to get your posts noticed anymore.
 Enter social media expert and entrepreneur Unsah Malik.
 Having amassed thousands of fans for her straight-talking and no-nonsense approach to social media, the expert dropped her own e-book Slashed It earlier this year and became a major player in the influencer scene.

-Leaving her 9-5 working life after losing out on her dream job, the star put all her energy into her best-selling e-book and quickly went from debt to living the dream.
+Leaving her 9-5 working life after losing out on her dream job, the star put all her energy into her best-selling e-book.
 With social media taking the word by storm in the past decade with the likes of sex expert Oloni and YouTuber-turned-businesswoman Patrica Bright taking over the social sphere, we caught up with Malik talking the new e-book, the future of social media and her best advice for young budding journalists.

 Check out the interview below…